 Now, generally where parties fall into one of these categories, they’ll be subject to the third party’s non-arm’s length transaction rules (e.g., don’t qualify for a loan on a short sale).
 However, third parties may also allow entities to show that the risk attendant to their relationship is not present.
 This can be as simple as (1) providing independent verification that the sales price is close to fair market value, and (2) filing an affidavit stating that the parties are acting in their own self-interest, are on equal footing, and that no collusion, influence or duress occurred.

 Examples of Non-Arm’s Length Transactions Subject to Special Consequences

 Internal Revenue Service.
 You should consult with a tax professional on the intricacies of the IRS’s special treatment of property transfers between related parties.
 For here though, we’ll just note that these transfers can have significant tax impacts, including, for example, treating capital gains as ordinary income, restricting the use of like-kind exchanges, and characterizing sales as gifts.

 Lenders.
 Especially aware of the risk and cost of mortgage fraud, some banks completely prohibit loans on property for a short sale between relatives.
-Even short sales between unrelated parties can come under special scrutiny, e.g., lenders often require an affidavit of arm’s length transaction stating that the parties are unrelated, and acting their own best interest.
+Even short sales between unrelated parties can come under special scrutiny, e.g., lenders often require an affidavit of an arm’s length transaction stating that the parties are unrelated, and acting in their own best interest.